 CORDURA

 Cordura’s collaborations with iconic fashion brands continue to highlight the versatility of the brand’s fabrics.
 Recent successes have included items made with cult labels such as Carhartt and Converse.
-Now, the second episode of the ‘Crafted in Japan with Cordura fabric’ series ees an item produced in concert with CIE, one of the most exciting emerging brands powering Japan to the forefront of product innovation.
+Now, the second episode of the ‘Crafted in Japan with Cordura fabric’ series sees an item produced in concert with CIE, one of the most exciting emerging brands powering Japan to the forefront of product innovation.
 Their design approach, minimalistic yet highly functional, draws on military solutions.
 CIE’s mini-shoulder pouch is ruggedly engineered in Cordura’s ‘NYCO’ fabric.
 Widely used in uniforms, this fabric is lightweight, comfortable and exceptionally durable.
-Another recent collaboration, with Dovetail, resulted in the ‘Eli Chore Coat’: a highly fashionable coat constructed in Cordura’s rugged stretch ‘NATURALLE’ fabric that’s waterproof, breathable and engineered with high tenacity nylon 66 for enhanced resistance to tearing and abrasions.
+Another recent collaboration, with Dovetail, resulted in the ‘Eli Chore Coat’: a highly fashionable coat constructed in Cordura’s rugged stretch ‘NATURALLE’ fabric that’s waterproof, breathable and engineered with high tenacity nylon 6.6 for enhanced resistance to tearing and abrasions.

 www.cordura.com